Why the banks are guaranteed to lose us money

 But You Don’t Want to Invest?

-Many people do not know how to invest in the markets.
+Many people do not know how to invest in the markets correctly.
 They think that all stocks are too risky.
 They may believe it is too costly to get started.
 All of these misunderstandings can negatively impact your long-term goals.
-To avoid this, why not work with a financial adviser?
-He or she can provide you with clear, objective, independent advice and strategies to guide you into making money rather than losing money through your investments.
+To avoid this, work with an experienced financial adviser.
+He or she can provide you with clear, objective, independent advice and strategies to guide you into making money rather than losing money through your banking relationships.

 Mike Coady is an expat expert based in Dubai and is on hand to help with all of the above and more.